balukrs/Daily-Budget-Tracker/README.md

 Its pretty easy to use and self-explanatory.

-This web app is made with pure Vanilla JavaScript with HTML and CSS.
+This web app is made using pure Vanilla JavaScript with HTML and CSS.

 Local browser storage is implemented in the app.